 (June 2017) Clonazepam.
 MedlinePlus.
 Retrieved May 2019 from from https://medlineplus.gov/druginfo/meds/a682279.html

 Benzodiazepines.
 Center for Substance Abuse Research (CESAR).
-Retrieved May 2019 from from http://www.cesar.umd.edu/cesar/drugs/benzos.asp
+Retrieved May 2019 from http://www.cesar.umd.edu/cesar/drugs/benzos.asp

 (2014) Harmful Interactions.
 National Institute on Alcohol Abuse and Alcoholism (NIAAA).
-Retrieved May 2019 from from https://www.niaaa.nih.gov/publications/brochures-and-fact-sheets/harmful-interactions-mixing-alcohol-with-medicines
+Retrieved May 2019 from https://www.niaaa.nih.gov/publications/brochures-and-fact-sheets/harmful-interactions-mixing-alcohol-with-medicines

 Drug Delivery Methods.
 University of Utah.
-Retrieved May 2019 from from https://learn.genetics.utah.edu/content/addiction/delivery/
+Retrieved May 2019 from https://learn.genetics.utah.edu/content/addiction/delivery/